jonaslimads/sqlite-es/README.md

-# mysql-es
+# sqlite-es

-> A MySql implementation of the `PersistedEventRepository` trait in cqrs-es.
+> A SQLite implementation of the `PersistedEventRepository` trait in cqrs-es.

 ---